sutty123/jekyll-now/_posts/2016-11-25-My-first-attempts-at-publishing-using-GitGub---Luke-Sutcliffe.md

 <table>
   <tr>
     <td>Starting point:</td>
-    <td>I had no knowledge</td>
+    <td>I had no knowledge about GitHub and its structure.</td>
   </tr>
   <tr>
     <td>Target for this lesson?</td>
-    <td>To successfully create the infrastructure so that my Google Doc template would publish.</td>
+    <td>To successfully create the basic layout of my website so my Google Doc is able to publish.</td>
   </tr>
   <tr>
     <td>Did I reach my target?
 (add details to "Lesson Review")</td>
-    <td>I think so, as I followed all the instructions and seem to have done everything in the correct order.</td>
+    <td>Yes, as I was able to get my Google Doc to publish.</td>
   </tr>
 </table>